 I really am not poetic enough to explain just how much I love garden peas.
 They are the archetypal summer ingredient for me, sweet light, fresh and require no real cooking.

 I cook with them all year round and they are not just an afterthought on a plate for me!

 The salsa pairs them with mint, which let’s face it is a classic combination.
-Some great summer tomatoes and balsamic vinegar.
+Some great summer tomatoes a bit of chilli and some balsamic vinegar.

 If the truth be known I would be happy with a big bowl of this stuff and a spoon.

 This recipe thrives on attention to detail.
 There is nothing here but simple ingredients and very little cooking.